entiros/starlify-connector-template/README.md

    - Description: This model represents a service in Starlify.
    - Usage: The `StarlifyService` model is used to create services with the following attributes:

      - `externalId`: The external identifier for the service.
-This should be something unique that can identify the specified service from the external data source.
-The uniqueness is constrained within the `StarlifySystem` that provides the service in Starlify.
+This should be something **unique** and **deterministic** that can identify the specified service from the external data source.
      - `name`: The name of the service.
 The name should be unique among the other services with the same `StarlifySystem` as provider.
      - `providerExternalId`: The external identifier of the service's provider.
 This should be the externalId of the `StarlifySystem` that provides the service.
      - `description`: A description of the service.

-   - Example Implementation:
+   - Example instantiation:

      ```java
      import com.starlify.connector.model.StarlifyService;